fibjs/fibjs.org/docs/manual/module/ifs/gui.md

-    "maximize": false, // specify whether the window is maximized, default is false "fullscreen": false, // specify whether the window is fullscreen, default is false "devtools": false, // specify whether the DevTools in WebView is enabled, default is false }
+    "maximize": false, // specify whether the window is maximized, default is false "fullscreen": false, // specify whether the window is fullscreen, default is false "devtools": false, // specify whether the DevTools in WebView is enabled, default is false "app": {}, // specify the app object that can be remote call in WebView, default is undefined }
 ```